The 3 E’s of Content Marketing: A Complete Content Marketing Strategy

 You can find a useful explanation of content pillars, including how to build them and a corresponding strategy here, but for right now, it’s enough to know that they’re what you want to write about—they’re the topics relevant to your business.

-Value pillars, on the other hand, are how to approach those topics.
-While you’ll find those who recommend more or differently named value pillars, there’s no need to complicate matters.
+Value pillars, on the other hand, are about how to approach those topics.
+While you’ll find writers who recommend more or differently named value pillars, there’s no need to complicate matters.
 As content marketing experts devoted to helping busy entrepreneurs and solo proprietors with their marketing, we understand the importance of keeping things simple.
-That’s why we assist our clients in adopting the 3 E’s: present their topics in ways that educate, entertain, and endear.
+That’s why we assist our clients in adopting the 3 E’s by suggesting they present their topics in ways that educate, entertain, and endear.

-By way of a quick example, let’s look at one of our most popular Stay Paid podcast guests, Millie Adrian, whose Instagram account, @itsmodernmillie, currently has over 148K followers.
+By way of a quick example, let’s look at one of our most popular Stay Paid podcast guests, Millie Adrian.
+At the time of her interview, her Instagram account, @itsmodernmillie, was followed by more than 148K people.
 With an audience of this size, you can be sure her content is outstanding, delivering tremendous value to her audience.
-You can also imagine she must be consistently producing a lot of it to keep those followers engaged and coming back for more.
+You can also imagine she is consistently producing a lot of it to keep those followers engaged and coming back for more.

 Now let’s take a closer look at the 3 E’s—value pillars that educate, entertain, and endear—and explore their nuances, discovering the unique function of each and how they work together to attract leads that convert to customers.